fazalfarhan01/EC5XX/EC540/Event - 2/README.md

 <div style="page-break-after: always"></div>

+## Note
+- All the files are available on my GitHub.
+You can check them out <a href="https://github.com/fazalfarhan01/EC5XX/tree/master/EC540/Event%20-%202">here</a>

 ## Problem Statement:
 For the mass spring system derive expressions for __ζ__ and __ω<sub>n</sub>__.
 If __M=10 Kg__, determine